 As, we know that direct tax are paid directly by the respective individuals as per policies.
 This type of tax cannot be transferred onto any other individual and mandatory to pay to avoid any legal issues.
 Department of Revenue bodies Central Board of Direct Taxes (CBDT) monitor all the policies and records in this category.
 Central Board of Direct Taxes (CBDT) also offers support for taxpayers and resolves their issues and avails latest policy related information.

 This tax policy came in effect in 1951, and policy is fully liable for imposing tax on overall income of any individual or entire joint family.
 In 2015 budget government change this policy and bring new policy that will ask for 12% tax on revenue of more than 1 crore.
 This policy will be same for companies that have revenue of 10 crore or more.

 This is one of the first taxes that government imposed in India.
 This tax is also known as IT acts of 1961.
-Income that comes from property, business, owing a house, salaries or earned through any other investment policies.
-Tax payers can save their amount by investing it on insurance policies and other beneficial offers.
+Income that comes from property, business, owning a house, salaries or earned through any other investment policies.
+Taxpayers can save their amount by investing it on insurance policies and other beneficial offers.

 This policy is also known as Interest tax act 1947 that brings rule to apply tax from different resources and bank accounts.
 As per new policy that government has brings in 2000, this rule will not be applicable on amount deposited after 2000.

 Authorities brings this policy in 1958 and as per policy, if any individual receive rewards, valuable gifts, monetary and other precious rewards then he/she need to pay 30% tax of value of gift.
 Government removes this law in 1998 and makes exchange of gifts quite easy.
 As per latest rule, if individual receive gifts items worth less than 50,000 from their friends and family members then they will be free from tax pay otherwise they have to tax as per price of gift items.